 This class is about 80-90 minutes long.

-On Sundays we do a practice of pranayama, primary series, and a few poses of the intermediate sequence.
+On Saturdays we do a practice of pranayama, primary series, and a few poses of the intermediate sequence.
 If you have been practicing the primary series for some time, you are welcome to come try it.
 This is a great all-around class, addressing the full range of bodily motions plus including the important breath practices of pranayama.
 This class is an hour and forty-five minutes long.

 The Intermediate sequence is geared towards strengthening the spine in a variety of ways, including deep backbends, leg behind the neck postures, and arm balancing postures.
 Before taking this class, you should be very comfortable doing all poses in the Primary Series.
 If you are interested in learning the Intermediate poses and are not ready for this class, then you can come learn the beginning Intermediate poses at the Sunday Primary and Intermediate class.
 This class will be held again in the fall and is ninety-minutes long.

 For those who prefer a shorter practice, or do not have time for the longer full primary, this class is a great option.
 In this Friday morning class, we do the sun salutations, standing poses, and then group the asanas of primary series together without as many jump backs.
 Options are given for challenging asanas, and there are several asanas that are done in full primary that we do not do in this class, making it a slightly less complicated approach to the primary asanas.
 Even for those with lots of yoga experience, this class is recommended to gain a new perspective on how the primary asanas work together. .